Mobile app notifications

 The Moodle mobile app lets you keep up to date with all that's happening in your courses and on the site.
 Every time you open the app, events are synchronised with the main website.

 Push notifications can be enabled by an administrator by connecting their Moodle site to a messaging server such https://messages.moodle.net (available for registered Moodle sites only).
 An access key can be obtained via Administration > Site administration > Plugins > Message outputs > Mobile Notifications.
-(If you have problems requesting the access key, please fill in the Airnotifier access key manual request form.
-Your site registration will be checked and you will be sent an access key in a few days if everything is correct.)

 Users then need to connect at least once with the latest version of the Moodle Mobile app in order to register their phones with the Moodle site.